You need to hire people, lease, or buy property, get all the necessary licenses from your city council--the list goes on and on.

 To increase order picking efficiency, you will require the following equipment:

 - Electric Order picker forklifts: these forklifts are designed to elevate employees to a higher level to retrieve SKUs.

 - Pallet jacks: pallet jacks can either be hand pallet jacks or electric pallet trucks.
 They can be used to move items from one place to another.

 - RFID readers or barcode scanners: modern warehouses generally add RFID or barcodes to each SKU.
 This makes it easy to locate and retrieve SKUs from different shelves.
 Employees scan each item as it’s picked.
 This reduces errors in order picking.

 - Restraint systems

-- Cranes and hoists
+- Gantry cranes and hoists

 This equipment will make it easy for your warehouse staff to pick orders and then load them onto the trucks.

 Items in a warehouse can usually be stored in one of two ways: either on dedicated shelving or racks or in bulk pallets on the floor.
 Storage pallets are generally stacked one on top of another, in order to fully utilise the greater space upwards.
 Warehouses typically have taller ceilings, so vertical storage allows for more efficient use of space.